bharadwaj-asb/scripting-aws/README.md

 ## Current checks:
   - IAM: Identifies which IAM users have MFA enabled and disabled.
 Checks if access keys associated with each IAM user are rotated in last 90 days.
-  - Security Groups: Identifies which security groups have inbound ports 22 (SSH) and 3389 (RDP) open.
+  - Security Groups: Identifies which security groups have inbound ports 22 (SSH) and 3389 (RDP) open from any source (0.0.0.0/0).
   - S3: Identifies default encryption settings and public access settings for S3 buckets.

 ## Purpose